am-impact/amcommand/README.md

 ## Changelog

+### v0.7.1

+- Fixed a bug where the 'Duplicate entry' wouldn't duplicate the other locales versions of an entry.
+- Fixed a bug that wouldn't allow the 'Duplicate entry' command to duplicate the parent's entry in case of a Structure type entry.

 ### v0.7

 - Ability to open commands with URLs in a new window, if you hold down the CTRL or Command key when executing a command.